 It was a top secret project to establish Wolfsschanze.
 Officially, a new chemical plant, Chemische Werke Askania, was under construction.
 The area of the whole compound was 8 km2, including large forested parts.
 Barbed wire and minefields protected the 2.5 km2 headquarters area.
-It took ten years to the clear the 54.000 land mines.
+After the war, it took ten years to clear the area of somwhere around 54.000 land mines.

 Wolfsschanze was like a small town, served by airfields and a railway station.
 The base had power stations, a water supply network, and a heating system.
 For recreation, there was a teahouse and a cinema.

 There are two Kasino buildings, but Wolf’s Lair was not the Las Vegas of East Prussia.
 The German word kasino means mess, an area where military personnel eat and socialize.